DavidVeld/CarboLifeCalc/README.md

 Roadmap:

 1. Installer
+2. Bug fixing
-2. Update a project with new elements from Revit
+3. Update a project with new elements from Revit
+4. Carbon sequestering calculator in the material editor
+5. Record movie to explain working of addin
+6. Project compare interface
+7. Improved graphics for overview

+Updates as per build 15.03.2021
+1. Bugs in material editor
 3. Add a waste factor to group
+4. B4 now works per group as well as per material
-4. Improve material database
+5. Improve material database
-5. Improve B1-B7 analysis
+6. Improve B1-B7 analysis
-6. Improve A5 calculation
+7. Improve A5 calculation
-7. Improve C1-C4 calculation
+8. Improve C1-C4 calculation
-8. Carbon sequestering calculator in the material editor
-9. Record movie to explain working of addin
+9. Reinforcement can be written into existing groups, in the material or as seperate elements

 Updates as per build 24.02.2021
 1.Bugs in material editor
-2.Allowance to mix a material into another, for reinforcement or steel fixings in timber 3.HTML Report exporter updated
+3.Allowance to mix a material into another, for reinforcement or steel fixings in timber 4.HTML Report exporter updated
-4.Export the entire project into excel
+5.Export the entire project into excel
-5.Load materials from an on-line database, use material editor to save and sync to template & share online.
+6.Load materials from an on-line database, use material editor to save and sync to template & share online.

 Updates as per build 19.02.2021
 1. Improved sync, including online sync options